kikoseijo/klaravel/wiki/helpers-tags.md

 //delete a tag
 $tag->delete();

-//returns models that have one or more of the given tags YourModel::withAnyTags(['tag 1', 'tag 2'])->get();
+//returns models that have one ?? more of the given tags YourModel::withAnyTags(['tag 1', 'tag 2'])->get();

-//returns models that have one or more of the given tags that are typed `myType` YourModel::withAnyTags(['tag 1', 'tag 2'], 'myType')->get();
+//returns models that have one ?? more of the given tags that are typed `myType` YourModel::withAnyTags(['tag 1', 'tag 2'], 'myType')->get();

 //returns models that have all given tags